-Approximately 99 percent of the bacteria reductions needed to meet delisting requirements come from the agricultural sector (cropland, pasture, and direct deposition from cattle).
-Seventy-nine percent of the needed bacteria reductions come from pasture alone.
-Agricultural sources are presented in subsequent sections in the following groups: direct deposition of bacteria from cattle (livestock exclusion fencing), pasture and cropland, and equine.
-For each category, the methodology to quantify the effects of the proposed management measures is summarized along with the associated implementation actions.
+Approximately 99% of the bacteria reductions needed to meet delisting requirements come from the agricultural sector (cropland, pasture, and direct deposition from cattle).
+Seventy-nine percent of the needed bacteria reductions come from pasture alone (see Table A-12, Table A-13, and Table A-14 in Attachment A).
+The proposed management measures to achieve the required reductions include livestock exclusion fencing and pasture management.